amalxloop/silvercore-kernel/README.md

 **No bridge.
 No GC.
 No compromise.**

 A cross-platform rendering kernel written in pure C that eliminates the JavaScript bridge entirely.
-Instead of running app logic through an interpreter and translating it across a JS-to-native boundary, SilverCore compiles directly to a native binary — or to WebAssembly — and drives the GPU without a runtime middleman.
+Instead of running app logic through an interpreter and translating it across a JS-to-native boundary, SilverCore compiles directly to a native binary  or to WebAssembly and drives the GPU without a runtime middleman.

 ---

 ## The Problem It Solves

 Every major cross-platform UI framework (React Native, Flutter, Electron, Expo) has the same fundamental bottleneck: app logic lives in a managed runtime (V8, Hermes, Dart VM) and must cross a serialized bridge to reach the platform's native drawing APIs.
-That crossing costs CPU cycles, introduces latency spikes from garbage collection, and burns battery waiting for round-trips.
+That crossing costs CPU cycles, introduces latency spikes from garbage collection, and burns battery waiting for round trips.

 SilverCore removes the bridge.
 App logic, layout, animation, and rendering are all C code compiled into one binary.
 There is no interpreter, no GC pause, no bridge.